401(k) Retirement Calculator

 - Set your expected return and inflation rate.
 A 7% nominal return and 2.9% inflation are historically reasonable defaults.

-- Click Calculate to see your full projection, including monthly retirement income, compound growth breakdown, and your on-track meter.
+- Click Calculate to see your full projection, including monthly retirement income, compound growth breakdown, and your on-track score.

 2026 IRS 401(k) Contribution Limits

-The IRS adjusts 401(k) contribution limits annually based on inflation.
-For 2026, the limits are as follows.
-Important: If your contribution rate would cause you to hit this cap before December, your employer may stop matching for the rest of the year.
+The IRS adjusts 401(k) contribution limits annually for inflation under IRC §415.
+For 2026, the limits were announced in IRS IR-2025-111 (November 13, 2025), with full details in Notice 2025-67.
+Critical note: if your contribution rate causes you to hit the IRS cap before December, your employer may stop matching for the rest of the year.
+Use the Maximize Match tab to avoid this.

 Traditional 401(k) vs. Roth 401(k): Which Is Right for You?